...

 Strong with brainstorming

-Among the top tools on the market, Litero rises above for its educator-first design.
+Among the top tools for academic writing in the market, Litero rises above for its educator-first design.
 It supports student learning, guides the writing process, and promotes ethical engagement with ideas.
 If you’re looking for a tool that bridges the gap between writing assistance and academic development, it’s the one to proceed with.

 John Ocampos